piotrstenke/Durian/src/Durian.DefaultParam/README.md

 ### Local configuration

 Local configuration is determined through the [Durian.Configuration.DefaultParamConfigurationAttribute](../Durian.Core/Configuration/_attr/DefaultParamConfigurationATtribute.cs).
-Is is applied only to the member it is defined on.
+It is applied only to the member it is defined on.

 ```csharp
 using Durian;